sickozell/SickoCV/README.md

 - Trig on Start: sends a trigger on TRG out when the signal is sampled.
 - Trig on End: sends a trigger on TRG out when the signal stops being sampled.
 - Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.

+**Noise Generator preset**
+This function set the module to Track & Hold mode, sample on HIGH gate, scale on 100% and offset to 0v, just to output white noise if trig/gate input is not connected or not triggered.

 ## parking
 ### Set of unconnected inputs and outputs just to park unused cables